dschil138/Fulcrum/README.md

 ## Credits

  - The innovative idea of reducing the overall number of keys by putting half of the letters on a second layer comes from [Ben Vallack](https://www.youtube.com/c/BenVallack)

+ - The angled keycaps for the thumb keys are a remix of levpopov's great [LPX](https://github.com/levpopov/LPX) design

 - The main design inspiration behind the shape of the 40-key Fulcrum is from the [Corne Keyboard](https://github.com/foostan/crkbd)